Tuesday, September 30, 2008

 Last one for today is a little dark, but you can still kind of see the Disneyland Marching Band playing on the Carrousel; the little girl is mainly interested in her popcorn, but she does manage to turn and take a quick glimpse at the source of the music behind her.

 “Sleeping Beauty,” the Platinum Edition, is about to hit the streets, and boy is it a beauty (pun intended)!
-The section of extras on the Disneyland Sleeping Beauty Castle Diorama is not to miss.
-Pick it up on Blu-ray at Amazon.com as well as regular DVD at Amazon.com.
+The section of extras on the Disneyland Sleeping Beauty Castle Diorama is not to be missed.

 Monday, September 29, 2008